 Information for Bring Your Own Device (BYOD)

 Students in Years 4 to 8 can “Bring Your Own Device” (BYOD) to complement / support their learning.
-Please note that this is completely voluntary and Halswell School will continue to supply devices (laptops and iPads) at the current ratio.
+Please note that this is completely voluntary and Halswell School will continue to supply devices (Chromebooks and iPads) at the current ratio.

 Using a device can support student learning by:

 - Taking learning outside the classroom

 - Developing social skills – discussion, co-operation, task completion, inclusion, sensitivity to difference and diversity, building effective relationships

 - Articulating opinions on and about their learning

 - Improving basic skills of literacy and numeracy leading to improved products of learning such as written reports, visual or oral presentations

 We recommend the purchase of Chromebooks as the most effective for our BYOD programme.
 If you are going to buy an alternative product we recommend that it includes the features below;